Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 There are two big reasons why hiking in the dark is something I recommend that you try at least once:

-- expansion of your customary outdoors mindset, and
+• expansion of your customary outdoors mindset

-- connection to other people.
+• connection to other people

 If you have never settled onto your back and let out a huge sigh of contentment as you gazed up at the stars and moon, you've deprived yourself of something beyond description.